An incident has occured in Kela’s interpreter service More information

 - application forms in PDF format

 - Kela is adopting new form creation software to enhance the forms and make them accessible.
-Accessible forms will be made accessible by the end of 2021.
+Accessible forms will be made available as they are completed during 2022.
 A modernised e-service will gradually replace PDF forms as the primary customer service channel.

 - appointment booking service

-- The existing service will be replaced by a new, accessible service will replace the current version in autumn 2021.
+- The existing service will be replaced by a new, accessible service in autumn 2021.